 The Digital Audio Visual Competition

 1. Entrants will present a sequence of images with background music or commentary lasting no longer than 7 minutes using the Club’s digital projector and laptop computer.
-Sound will be provided through external speakers linked to the laptop computer.
+Sound will be provided through external speakers linked to the laptop.

-2. Digital projected images used in the Competition may also be entered in any other competition, subject to its rules.
+2. Digital projected images used in this competition may also be entered in any other competition, subject to its rules.

-3. Entries should be brought to the Club on a usb stick together with a completed Competition Entry Form no later than the meeting one week before the competition date.
+3. Entries should be brought to the Club on a USB stick with a note of the title preferably no later than the meeting one week before the competition date or on the night of the competition.

 The 6 by 4 Competition

-1. Each member may submit One Panel consisting of Five printed images (max size 6 x 4).
+1. Each member may submit one panel consisting of five printed images (max size 6 x 4 ins).
 There is no set subject and the five prints need not be linked with a common theme.
-The Panel should be brought along on the night by the member, who must take part in judging all the panels, excluding his or her own.
+The panel should be brought along on the night by the member, who must take part in judging all the panels, excluding his or her own.

 3. Panels will be judged by all members attending the evening (whether entering the competition or not) who will select five panels which they consider to be the best in show.
 The votes will then be counted to determine the final results of the competition.